When It’s Raining, Sell Umbrellas… and Other Sales Strategies

 In Seattle, the use of umbrellas is generally restricted to the tourists.
 Locals tend to embrace the rain and maintain a close physical relationship with it.
 In fact, while walking into a local Starbucks a barista asked me where I was from because “no one from Seattle would be caught dead with an umbrella”.
 That statement immediately changed my perspective, and from that moment on, I noticed that locals generally did not carry an umbrella.
 I also finally understood how the “grunge” style had developed out of people wearing clothes suited to the rain without umbrellas.
 A true revelation!

 So, this experience called into question my long-held marketing philosophy of “when it’s raining, sell umbrellas”.
 It forced me to get more specific and revise the philosophy to fit my newly found real-world experience to “when it’s raining, sell umbrellas, unless your target customers are from Seattle, then sell them coffee.”

 Even in a downturn, sales continue to happen for most industries.
 Those companies that manage to survive and thrive always find a way to sell what customers really need and want in the slower economic environment.

-We say, “when it is raining, sell umbrellas”, meaning identify what customers need at the moment and then sell it to them, but be careful to really get to know your customers, because what they want might conflict with what you consider to be reasonable or logical.
+We say, “when it is raining, sell umbrellas”, meaning to identify what customers need at the moment and then sell it to them, but be careful to really get to know your customers because what they want might conflict with what you consider to be reasonable or logical.
 Maintaining a high level of sensitivity to your customer’s needs will help you see the hidden opportunity that lies beyond your own perspective.